-With hearing aids costing upwards of $1,000 per unit, and being compared to price ranges for Macs and motorcycles, it pays to take care of them so they can last as long as possible.
+With hearing aids costing upwards of $1,000 per unit and being compared to price ranges for Macs and motorcycles, it pays to take care of them so they can last as long as possible.
 Hearing aids are in use for many hours of the day and are exposed to all types of environments and substances on the skin’s surface.

 If your skin is particularly oily, handle the hearing aids with a tissue whenever possible.
 Keep hearing aids out of the way of powdered body products, such as makeup, since the fine particles can also clog the input.

 Don’t keep them in the bathroom when showering, since the high humidity can also cause damage.
 Clean them with dry cloths instead of wet ones, or chemical cleaners.
-Moisture can also build up in the ear canal, so to avoid this issue remove your hearing aids at night
+Moisture can also build up in the ear canal, so to avoid this issue remove your hearing aids at night.

 While men usually produce more earwax than women, the amount really varies from person to person, and it’s important to know how to manage your earwax.
 Regularly clean your ears by spraying water directly into the ear canal, making sure not to apply too much water pressure and that you don’t have a perforated eardrum.

 Spray paint, spray deodorant, hair sprays and most aerosols contain chemicals that leave permanent residues that build up over time.
 Make sure to keep your hearing aid out of the way when spraying any of these products.

 In a guide to hearing aid care compiled by the American Speech-Language-Hearing Association, the authors note that hearing aid users sometimes turn their devices on and off throughout the day to save battery rather than leaving them on continuously.
-Besides the fact that this practice has not shown to save battery life, it also may be extremely dangerous for the hearing impaired if they happen to turn off their device at the wrong moment.
+Besides the fact that this practice has not been shown to save battery life, it also may be extremely dangerous for the hearing impaired if they happen to turn off their device at the wrong moment.

 When not using your hearing aids, it is very important to store them in a safe and protected location, away from children and pets.
-It’s a good idea to buy a case for your hearing aid, so you can store it without having to worry about dirt, moisture or damage.
+It’s a good idea to buy a case for your hearing aid, so you can store it without having to worry about dirt, .
+Follow-Up on Function

 Hearing aids need check-ups, too.
 Make sure to assess your hearing aid function daily and note any feedback – high-pitched, whistling sounds –emitting from your hearing aid while they are in your ears.
 Keep a regular schedule of appointments with your audiologist to keep your device in shape.